Need help preventing your attacks? Try these migraine home remedies, one at a time please, and find what works best for you.

 Doing neck and back exercises

-All of these help me in some way to cope with this condition.
-My number one choices are: ice wraps, cold and heat treatment, acupuncture, meditation and gentle exercises.
+All of these help me in some way to cope with this chronic disabling condition.